pamlib/iyt/docs/index.md

 }
 </style>

-<p>If anything is outdated, open a <a href="https://github.com/infyiff/help/issues">issue on the github</a> (go to it by clicking `infinite/help` next to the search bar)</p>
+<p>If anything is outdated or you want to add more to the site, open a <a href="https://github.com/infyiff/help/issues">issue on the github</a></p>

-Find stuff using the search bar near the top right!
+You can find stuff by using keywords (example: `executor`) with the search bar near the top right.

 <img src="assets/search.png" alt="search bar">